The Ultimate Wilderness Expedition

 Yes, Antarctica expedition cruises are very safe when operated by reputable cruise lines.
 Modern expedition ships are purpose-built for polar conditions with reinforced hulls, advanced navigation systems, and experienced ice pilots.
 Strict IAATO guidelines govern all shore landings.
 Weather conditions are constantly monitored, and itineraries flex to ensure passenger safety.

 Antarctica offers incredible wildlife viewing.
-You’re guaranteed to see multiple penguin species (Gentoo, Chinstrap, Adélie, and possibly Emperor on select itineraries).
+You can expect to see multiple penguin species (Gentoo, Chinstrap, Adélie, and possibly Emperor on select itineraries).
 Marine mammals include humpback, minke, and orca whales, plus leopard seals, Weddell seals, and elephant seals.
 Various seabirds including albatross, petrels, and skuas are also common.

 The polar plunge is a bucket-list activity offered on most Antarctica expedition cruises.
-Brave passengers take a quick dip in the frigid Antarctic waters—typically around -2 to 0°C. It’s completely voluntary, supervised by expedition staff, and a photographer captures the moment.
+Brave passengers take a quick dip in the frigid Antarctic waters – typically around 28-32°F (-2 to 0°C).
+It’s completely voluntary, supervised by expedition staff, and a photographer captures the moment.
 Participants often describe it as exhilarating, and you’ll receive a certificate commemorating your achievement!

 Not sure which specialty cruise is right for you?